ooni/netx/DESIGN.md

     Duration time.Duration
 ```

-This would be the time for which we have been waiting for
+This will be the amount time we have been waiting for
 the event to occur.
 That is, in the case of `Read` the
 amount of time we've been blocking waiting for the `Read`
 operation to return a value or an error.